 Now, if you’ve done all of the above to no avail, you don’t have to quit hiking, buy a mule, or set off without any gear.
 Here are some realistic backpack alternatives for hiking that don’t involve you carrying a tote back up a hill or trundling a suitcase up a mountain:

 Also called hydration packs, running vests have a little crossover with a backpack, but are much more minimal and snug, fitting over the shoulders and the chest like a vest (or waistcoat if you’re in the UK).
 The neat fit ensures they don’t bob around or rub too much as you bound along the trail, and they’ll work even better if you’re hiking, not running.
-They come with a built-in pocket for your water reservoir, meaning no need to carry a bottle, and have other small pockets for key items like snacks, your phone and perhaps even lightweight hiking gloves.
+They come with a built-in pocket for your water reservoir, meaning no need to carry a bottle, and have other small pockets for key items like snacks, your phone and perhaps even your best hiking gloves.
 You won’t be able to carry much more than the bare essentials, and you might want to invest in some very lightweight and packable gear, but you can also use pockets in your hiking pants to supplement your vest storage and chances are, you’ll like this option more than carrying a backpack.

 Also called lumbar packs, hiking waist packs sling around your hips and offer a surprising amount of storage these days.
 Typically these fasten at the front and you carry more of your gear in pockets around the sides and back so it won’t get in the way of your climbing.
 Many of the big backpack manufacturers are making hiking waist packs nowadays and they come with pockets for water bottles and other gear.
 The big selling point is that these are nowhere near your shoulders, so they won’t impact your posture, and they allow you to move your arms normally.
 That said, many people do find they move and bounce around a little which can be annoying.
 However, if you’re dead set on nothing around your shoulders, this is your best option.

 So yes, this is still a backpack, but some people do find crossbody backpacks more tolerable than your regular two-strap affair.
 Long favored by bicycle couriers and cool people in the 1990s, the cross body backpack has one strap that crosses your body diagonally from one shoulder to the opposite hip.
 These won’t offer as much storage as a regular backpack, which some might see as a positive because it will make you pack light.
-A major downside is that these are asymmetrical, which isn’t ideal when it comes to your posture, however some major backpack manufacturers have invested in these, like Osprey (opens in new tab), so if you’re going for it, try to find one that’s designed for action rather than fashion.
+A major downside is that these are asymmetrical, which isn’t ideal when it comes to your posture, however some major backpack manufacturers have invested in these, like Osprey, so if you’re going for it, try to find one that’s designed for action rather than fashion.
 We don’t love this option, but it’s worth a go.